|From Usability Matters by Matt Lacey

 In this article, you will learn why it is important to take users’ potential differences into account when creating your application, as well as what things are important to keep in mind during the design process.

 People aren’t all the same

-People who use your app are different from you, and categorizing their differences requires that you think about them in groups.
+If you’re in discussion with mobile app developers then you need to understand that the people who use your app are different from you, and categorizing their differences requires that you think about them in groups.
 Other differences exist that you should consider as well.

 Many people who create apps ignore these differences, but that’s no reason for you to do the same!
 Don’t blindly copy what others have done before in other apps.
 Instead, focus on what’s right for the people using your app.
 If you are thinking of building an app for your business or just want to find out more on this, you could look into something like application development with Salesforce.
 There is a lot to consider when it comes to the creation of apps and technology as a whole.
 This is why it is best to do your research into anything you are unfamiliar with.

 Disability is a term that has many connotations.
 It can have negative implications and can result in discrimination.
 It covers physical, mental, emotional, and developmental impairments that affect people from birth, or as the result of an event during a person’s life.

 Of course, no conversation about disability would be complete without mentioning some of the fantastic solutions out there for people living with chronic pain.
 For example, a friend of mine has found that using CBD products has had a positive impact on his anxiety and has helped to reduce some of the inflammation in his muscles.
 Over time, this has enabled him to use technology more effectively.
 You can learn more about some of the revolutionary uses for CBD products by heading to The CBD Insider website.

 Furthermore, rather than use the term disability, it can be more helpful to think about inclusivity or universal accessibility.
 Using these terms can help us to think about how we can create something useful, and usable by more people, instead of concentrating on their differences or limitations.